PavelKastornyy/ansi4j/README.md

 ### Thread-safety <a name="ansi4j-core-thread"></a>

-ParserFactory is thread-safe.
-StringParser and StreamParser are not thread-safe.
-FunctionFinder, TextHandler and FunctionHandlers are thread-safe.
+`ParserFactory` is thread-safe. `StringParser` and `StreamParser` are not thread-safe. `FunctionFinder`, `TextHandler` and `FunctionHandler`s are thread-safe.
 Detailed information about thread-safety is provided in every interface in core API module.

 ## CSS extension <a name="ansi4j-css"></a>